Wind-River/cloud-platform-deployment-manager/README.md

 $ make docker-push
 ```

-To use this image with the provided Helm Chart and Playbook the image name must
+To use this image with the provided Helm chart and playbook the image name must
 be overridden using a mechanism appropriate for the deployment model chosen
 (i.e., The 'manager_chart_source' variable can be overridden in Ansible, or the
 'manager.image.repository' and 'manager.image.tag' variables can be overridden